-Of the UK's birds of prey, this is the most intensively persecuted.
-Once predating free-range fowl, earning its present name, its effect on the number of grouse available to shoot is the cause of modern conflict and threatens its survival in some parts of the UK, particularly on the driven grouse moors of England and Scotland.
+How to identifyThe Hen Harrier is the most intensely persecuted of all the UK's birds of prey.
+It once preyed on free-range fowl, which gave it its present name.
+But, in recent times, its effect on the number of grouse available to shoot has lead to conflict and a threat to its survival in some parts of the UK.
+It's most at risk on the driven grouse moors of England and Scotland.

-While males are a pale grey colour, females and immatures are brown with a white rump and a long, barred tail which give them the name 'ringtail'.
-They fly with wings held in a shallow 'V', gliding low in search of food, which mainly consists of meadow pipits and voles.
+While males are a pale grey colour, females and young birds are brown with a white rump and a striped tail which give them the name 'ringtail'.
+They fly with wings held in a shallow 'V', gliding low in search of food, which mainly consists of Meadow Pipits and voles.
 The Orkney population is famous for being polygynous, with males sometimes mating with multiple females on the island.

 They are listed as a Schedule 1 species under The Wildlife and Countryside Act.